hychen39/plsqlprac/patterns/14-init_associated_array.md

 The following code creates an associative array to store rows from the `emp` table.

-The key data type is number, and the value data type is a record with the same structure as the `emp` table.
+The key data type is a number, and the value data type is a record with the same structure as the `emp` table.

 You need two steps to create an associative array:
 1. Define the record type that has the same structure as the `emp` table.